nidve01/bootstrap/README-postInstall.md

 Once your project is successfully built, you may verify the below things
 1. Your project image being pushed to your <a href="https://hub.docker.com/" target="new">docker hub account</a>
-2. Run the below commands to verify pods and service running in your minikube cluster with below
+2. Run the below commands to verify pods and service running in your minikube cluster.
 ```
 $ /usr/local/bin/kubectl get services
 mycustomproject-service   10.0.0.247   <none>        443/TCP,80/TCP   2m